|English | German|

 Important Legal Information

 On 3 June 2019, TE Connectivity Sensors Germany Holding AG (the "Bidder") published its decision to make a voluntary public takeover offer to the shareholders of First Sensor AG (the "First Sensor-Shareholders") to acquire all shares in First Sensor AG by way of a voluntary public takeover offer (the "Takeover Offer").
+On 8 July 2019, the Bidder has published the offer document after approval of the publishment by the German Federal Financial Supervisory Authority (Bundesanstalt für Finanzdienstleistungsaufsicht – BaFin) as well as further information relating to the Takeover Offer.

-First Sensor-Shareholders resident in the United States of America ("United States") should note that the Takeover Offer will be made in respect of securities of a company which is a foreign private issuer as defined by Rule 3b-4 under the Securities Exchange Act of 1934, as amended (the "Exchange Act") and the shares of which are not registered under Section 12 of the Exchange Act.
-The Takeover Offer will be made with respect to United States holders of First Sensor AG shares in reliance on the so-called “Tier II” exemption.
+First Sensor-Shareholders resident in the United States of America ("United States") should note that the Takeover Offer is made in respect of securities of a company which is a foreign private issuer as defined by Rule 3b-4 under the Securities Exchange Act of 1934, as amended (the "Exchange Act") and the shares of which are not registered under Section 12 of the Exchange Act.
+The Takeover Offer is made with respect to United States holders of First Sensor AG shares in reliance on the so-called “Tier II” exemption.
 The so-called Tier II exemption permits a bidder to satisfy certain United States substantive and procedural Exchange Act rules governing tender offers by complying with home jurisdiction law or practice and exempts the bidder from compliance with certain other such rules.
 As a result, the Takeover Offer is principally governed by disclosure and other regulations and procedures of the Federal Republic of Germany, which are different from those of the United States.
 To the extent that the Takeover Offer is subject to the US securities laws, such laws only apply with respect to United States holders of First Sensor AG shares and no other person has any claims under such laws.

 If you are resident in a country outside of Germany, it may be difficult for you to enforce rights and claims arising outside of the laws of your country of residency, since First Sensor AG is incorporated in Germany and some or all of its officers and directors may be residents of a country other than your country of residency.
 You may not be able to sue, in a court in your country of residency, a foreign company or its officers or directors for violations of the laws of your country of residency.
 Further, it may be difficult to compel a foreign company and its affiliates to subject themselves to a judgment of a court in your country of residency.